Leading Polish government critic should leave ombudsman role, says court

-After the nationalist Law and Justice (PiS) came to power in 2015, Adam Bodnar emerged as a leading defender of liberal values such as women’s and minority rights, as well as judicial independence, which critics say are under threat from PiS.
+After the nationalist Law and Justice (PiS) won power in 2015, Adam Bodnar emerged as a leading defender of liberal values such as women’s and minority rights, as well as judicial independence, which critics say are under threat from PiS.

 His five-year term ended in September, but parliament could not agree on a replacement, with the lower and upper houses controlled, respectively, by the government and the opposition.